bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/43-Mark.md

 ^26^ The unclean spirit, convulsing him and crying with a loud voice, came out of him. ^27^ They were all amazed, so that they questioned amongst themselves, saying, “What is this?
 A new teaching?
 For with authority he commands even the unclean spirits, and they obey him!” ^28^ The report of him went out immediately everywhere into all the region of Galilee and its surrounding area.

 ^29^ Immediately, when they had come out of the synagogue, they came into the house of Simon and Andrew, with James and John. ^30^ Now Simon’s wife’s mother lay sick with a fever, and immediately they told him about her. ^31^ He came and took her by the hand and raised her up.
-The fever left her immediately,^*^ and she served them.
+The fever left her immediately,^^ and she served them.
 ^[1:31 NU omits “immediately”.]

 ^32^ At evening, when the sun had set, they brought to him all who were sick and those who were possessed by demons. ^33^ All the city was gathered together at the door. ^34^ He healed many who were sick with various diseases and cast out many demons.
 He didn’t allow the demons to speak, because they knew him.